OSGeo/PROJ/docs/source/community/rfc/rfc-4.rst

 A script will be deveoped to accept a list of individual grids to combine together into a single file.

-A ntv2_to_gtiff.py convenience script will be created in the samples script directory of GDAL to convert NTv2 grids, including their subgrids, to the above described GeoTIFF layout.
+A ntv2_to_gtiff.py convenience script will be created to convert NTv2 grids, including their subgrids, to the above described GeoTIFF layout.

-A validate_proj_gtiff_grid.py script will be created in the samples script directory of GDAL to check that a file meets the above described requirements and recommendations.
+A validation Python script will be created to check that a file meets the above described requirements and recommendations.

 Build requirements
 ++++++++++++++++++